THSLP13/rsfUI_libMaaCore/README.md

 源仓库为 MaaAssistantArknights
 rsfFamily,a porting project series.
 This is a MAA 3rd party GUI rebuild.
-This project is by Eliata(a.k.a. @THSLP13)/Mukouchi/eXmoonlight/VeXs3/eDebr1s 2024-2025.
+This project is previously by Eliata(a.k.a. @THSLP13)/Mukouchi/eXmoonlight/VeXs3/eDebr1s 2024-2025.
+Now by Eliata(a.k.a. @THSLP13) since 2025.8.

 The project is compiled with...
 MSVC 10.0.26100(C++ 20,C 17)(/MTd /utf-8)
 Graphic: Pure win32 api + D3DX 11